 - Increase comfort

 Making winter window drafts and air leakage a thing of the past.

 A boon in homes near busy streets or with noisy neighbors.

-- Boost window brawn
+- Boost window strength

 - Lower heating and cooling bills